WekaDeeplearning4j includes a new Dl4j Inference panel, which allows you to easily run inference on images using either the built-in Model Zoo

 The Dl4j Inference panel is made for playing around, so get your hands dirty.
 Here are some suggestions for things to play around with.

-• Try downloading some images of household objects of the internet and pass them in to one of the pretrained models - does it struggle on some particularly complex cases?
+- Try downloading some images of household objects of the internet and pass them in to one of the pretrained models - does it struggle on some particularly complex cases?

-• Find a picture of your favourite celebrity, set up the Dl4jCNNExplorer for celebrity prediction, and see if the model can correctly predict who they are.
-You may need to check the VGGFACE class map to ensure your chosen celebrity is in the dataset.
+Dl4jCNNExplorerfor celebrity prediction, and see if the model can correctly predict who they are.
+You may need to check the VGGFACE class map to ensure your chosen celebrity is in the dataset. - Make sure to try out different models in the Model Zoo.
+Some are much larger than others, but can provide more accurate predictions.

 The End